Nature Strip Maintenance

 - Private stormwater and service connections.

-Residents and property owners are encouraged to mow nature strips regularly, maintaining them neat and tidy.
-It is recognised that some residents may appoint a contractor to undertake this work for them.
+All property owners are encouraged to mow nature strips regularly, maintaining them neat and tidy.
+It is recognised that some property owners may appoint a contractor to undertake this work for them.

 Synthetic turf is a surface of synthetic fibres made to look like natural turf.
 The use of synthetic turf for nature strips in the Camden LGA is not supported, as it may cause a range of problems and maintenance issues, such as: